 Julian's been accused of sexual assault in Sweden.
 What's your take on that?

 I have no idea what transpired.
-How could I have an opinion on something which transpired in Sweden?
+How could I have an opinion on something that transpired in Sweden?

 Well, I'm asking because you knew him personally.

-Do you wish you had got to know him better?
+Do you wish you had gotten to know him better?